smhr/ska-src-training-containers/README.md

 ### All-in-one installation

 With this installation you will be able to use all the tools that we are going to use in this SKA-Training from an environment that has everything up and ready to work.

+####  Vagrant - Virtual Machine

 To enable this environment, it is necessary to install some components.

-####  Vagrant - Virtual Machine
+First you need to [install the components](#install-components) and then [deploy the environment](#deploy-ska-training-environment).

 ##### Install components